vdbergh/spsa_simul/README.md

 serves as an _oracle_.
 The computed parameters are conservative however.
 They will also work for other reasonable loss functions.

-3. It evaluate theoretically the performance of the algorithm with the given parameters and the true loss function.
+3. It evaluates theoretically the performance of the algorithm with the given parameters and the true loss function.
 The theoretical characteristics can thus be compared to the simulated ones (hint: there is perfect agreement).